Mu'awiya I

-Domestically, Mu'awiya relied on loyalist Syrian Arab tribes and Syria's Christian-dominated bureaucracy.
+Domestically, Mu'awiya relied on Syria's loyalist Arab tribes and largely Christian bureaucracy.
 He is credited with establishing government departments responsible for the postal route, correspondence, and chancellery.
 He was the first caliph whose name appeared on coins, inscriptions, or documents of the nascent Islamic empire.
-Externally, he engaged his troops in almost yearly land and sea raids against the Byzantines, including a failed siege of Constantinople.
-In Iraq and the eastern provinces, he delegated authority to the powerful governors al-Mughira and Ziyad ibn Abi Sufyan, the latter of whom he controversially adopted as his brother.
+Externally, he engaged his troops in almost yearly land and sea raids against the Byzantines, including a siege of Constantinople.
+In Iraq and the eastern provinces, he delegated authority to the powerful governors al-Mughira and Ziyad ibn Abihi, the latter of whom he controversially claimed as his brother.
 Under Mu'awiya's direction, the Muslim conquest of Ifriqiya (central North Africa) was launched by the commander Uqba ibn Nafi in 670, while the conquests in Khurasan and Sijistan on the eastern frontier were resumed.

-Although Mu'awiya confined the influence of his Umayyad clan to the governorship of Medina, he nominated his own son, Yazid I, as his successor.
-It was an unprecedented move in Islamic politics and opposition to it by prominent Muslim leaders, including Ali's son Husayn, and Abd Allah ibn al-Zubayr, persisted after Mu'awiya's death, culminating with the outbreak of the Second Muslim Civil War.
+Although Mu'awiya confined the influence of his Umayyad clan to the governorship of Medina, he nominated his own son Yazid I as his successor, violating the Hasan–Mu'awiya treaty and making the caliphate hereditary.
+It was an unprecedented move in Islamic politics and opposition to it by prominent Muslim leaders, including Ali's son Husayn, and Abd Allah ibn al-Zubayr, persisted after Mu'awiya's death, culminating with the Battle of Karbala and outbreak of the Second Fitna.
 While there is considerable admiration for Mu'awiya in the contemporary sources, he has been criticized for lacking the justice and piety of the Rashidun and transforming the office of the caliphate into a kingship.
-Besides these criticisms, Sunni Muslim tradition honors him as a companion of Muhammad and a scribe of Qur'anic revelation.
+Nevertheless, Sunni Muslims honor him as a companion of Muhammad and a scribe of Quranic revelation.
 In Shia Islam, Mu'awiya is reviled for opposing Ali, accused of poisoning his son Hasan, and held to have accepted Islam without conviction.